karahmat/Verificate/README.md

 # Verificate
 *a blockchain-based app for education institutes to issue verifiable certificates*

+*If you are only interested to test/run the application, click [here](https://verificateapp.herokuapp.com/).

 ## Tech Stack
 ![Tech Stack](https://i.imgur.com/Ebb48wf.png)
 I developed this app using NodeJS at the backend, and ReactJS at the frontend.
 I used Solidity to develop the Smart Contract to interact with the blockchain.
 Other libraries used in the app: